Boston University–Cornell men's ice hockey rivalry: Championship eras

 During the 1966–67 season, the two sides met in the Boston Arena Christmas Tournament championship.
 At the time, the two were ranked as the top two clubs in the nation with only a single loss between them.
 They batted to an even 3–3 draw after two overtimes and, though they could have continued the match, both coaches agreed to call the game a draw.
-They later met in the ECAC Hockey tournament final, still ranked #1 and #2.
+They later met in the ECAC Hockey tournament final, still ranked No. 1 and No. 2.
 This time, Cornell was able to come out on top with 4–3 victory.
 Just one week later, they had their third meeting of the season in the NCAA tournament finale.
 This was the first time in almost 20 years that two eastern teams met in the championship game and Cornell was able to ride an outstanding performance from Ken Dryden to the program first national championship.
 Cornell would dominate the meeting for the next several years as they remained one of the best programs in college hockey.

 By 1971, however, the Terriers were able to reverse the trend and defeated Cornell in the league's third place game to earn an improbable bid to the NCAA tournament, eventually capturing their first championship in 1971.
 The next year, the two met again in the NCAA tournament championship.
 BU was able to get even thanks to a shutout from Tim Regan for their second consecutive title.
 The 1970s proved to be much more favorable for the Terriers as they won every meeting over an almost 4-year span but, just as they had at the beginning of the decade, Cornell was able to catch up by the end of the 1970s and put another 6-game winning streak together.

 Separate conferences

-In 1984, ECAC Hockey was plait in twain with Cornell remaining in the original league wile BU became a founding member of Hockey East.
+In 1984 ECAC Hockey was split with Cornell remaining in the original league while BU became a founding member of Hockey East.
 The two played sparingly over the next two decades, however, in 2007 they decided to renew their rivalry.
 Beginning in November of that year, they initiated a biannual meeting that would take place at Madison Square Garden and named the series "Red Hot Hockey", referencing the main colors of the two universities (scarlet and carnelian).

-Aside from the Red Hot Hockey series, the two sides have also met three times in the NCAA tournament since 2018 with Boston University winning all three meeting by a narrow margin.
+Aside from the Red Hot Hockey series, the two sides have also met three times in the NCAA tournament since 2018 with Boston University winning all three meetings by a narrow margin.